tayyab3245/codequest-vs-extension/README.md

 ## Known Issues

-- **File Generation**: Selecting a problem in the dashboard doesn't automatically generate the solution file yet
+- **File Generation**: Selecting a problem in the dashboard doesn't automatically generate the problem file sometimes.
-- **Pattern Detection**: Some custom folder structures may not be recognized automatically

 ## Future Enhancements